 Seamless Tubing Manufacturing

 Knowing that distinction can also help in determining which tubing is best for a given application, welded or seamless.
 The method of manufacturing welded and seamless tubing is evident in their names alone.
 Seamless tubes are as defined – they do not have a welded seam.
 The tubing is manufactured through an extrusion process where the tube is drawn from a solid stainless steel billet and extruded into a hollow form.
 The billets are first heated and then formed into oblong circular molds that are hollowed in a piercing mill.
 While hot, the molds are drawn through a mandrel rod and elongated.
 The mandrel milling process increases the mold’s length by twenty times to form a seamless tube shape.
 Tubing is further shaped through pilfering, a cold rolling process, or cold drawing.

 Welded Tubing Manufacturing

 A welded stainless steel tube is produced through roll-forming strips or sheets of stainless steel into a tube shape and then welding the seam longitudinally.
-Welded tubing can be accomplished either by hot forming and cold forming processes.
+Welded tubing can be accomplished either by hot-forming and cold-forming processes.
 Of the two, cold forming results in smoother finishes and tighter tolerances.
 However, each method creates a durable, strong, steel tube that resists corrosion.
 The seam can be left beaded or it can be further worked by cold rolling and forging methods.
-The welded tube can also be drawn similar to seamless tubing to produce a finer weld seam with better surface finishes and tighter tolerances.
+The welded tube can also be drawn similarly to seamless tubing to produce a finer weld seam with better surface finishes and tighter tolerances.

 Choosing Between Welded & Seamless